 Major Kira Nerys starts as a lower-ranking version of this (with the Cardassians).
 She gets better via Character Development ("Duet" being a major turning point).

-There was also Admiral Satie, renowned for her zeal in sniffing out conspiracies, going loco in the Next Generation episode "The Drumhead".
+There was also Admiral Satie, renowned for her zeal in sniffing out conspiracies, going loco in the Next Generation episode "The Drumhead" looking for Romulan collaborators.
 Apparently, being famous as a conspiracy-uncoverer makes one pretty paranoid in one's old age...

 And Admiral Leyton, who tried to overthrow the Federation government and install a Starfleet-run military regime because he believed it was necessary to combat the Dominion.